janoodleFTW/timy-messenger/README.md

 $ flutter version 1.10.5
 ```

-**Note:** Additionally you’ll need to add the GoogleService-Info of your Firebase app to your clients as described in `B3.
-Configure firebase app` below.
+**Note:** Additionally you’ll need to setup the backend and add the GoogleService-Info of your Firebase app to your clients as described below.

 ## Backend (Firebase)